max-hill/563-final-project/readme.md

 recombination rates, etc) in order evaluate the robustness of summary coalescent methods to violations of the "no intralocus recombination" assumption.

-For my project report and detailed instructions for reproducing my results, see my [project report](report.md).
+For my project report, see
+[project report](report.md).
 To replicate those results, follow the step-by-step instructions in the section "reproducing the pipeline" below.